Sep 24, 2021

-Does everyone on your team have what they need to do their job?
+Do all of your crew members have what they need to do their job?
 Is your DP on the same page as the producers and director?
 Are there any communication gaps?

 In a small team, fewer people take on more responsibility, but communication is easier.
 In a large team, the responsibilities are evenly distributed, but it’s harder to keep everyone on the same page.